 Caterers CAN be held liable for drunk driving and alcohol-related accidents.

-No one is allowed to be in the business of selling alcohol without being licensed by the state of Texas.
+No one is allowed to be in the business of selling alcohol without first being licensed by the state of Texas.
 The Texas Alcoholic Beverage Commission requires that servers be certified and properly trained on how to safely sell alcohol, regardless of the venue.
-So, it doesn't matter if a seller is a bar, restaurant, liquor store, or caterer because the rules are the same for them all.
+It doesn't matter if the licensed vendor is a bar, restaurant, liquor store, or caterer, because the rules are the same for them all.
 Below are some of the rules that servers and bartenders must adhere to when serving alcohol:

 - Minors cannot be served.
 Ever.
 At social gatherings like weddings, the temptation might be that teenagers should be able to "have a few" like everyone else.
 This isn't OK, and if a caterer serves a minor and the minor later causes an accident, the caterer can be held liable.

-- Those who are "obviously intoxicated" must be shut off.
-Once someone has reached the point that they are a danger to themselves and others, no alcohol provider can keep providing them with alcohol.
+- Those who are "obviously intoxicated" must be cut off.
+Once someone has reached a level of intoxication making them a danger to themselves and others, no alcohol provider can legally keep providing them with alcohol.

 - Even those appearing sober cannot be given too much at once.
 If someone is given three, four, or five drinks at once---a "novelty drink" that is especially strong, lots of shots, or even a bottle of liquor---that person is GOING to become intoxicated, and the caterer can be sued.

-The bottom line is that alcohol providers must supply alcohol in a responsible way.
+The bottom line is that alcohol providers have a legal obligation to supply alcohol in a responsible way.

 What caterers can be made to pay.

-If someone is injured from this overservice, they can file a claim for medical bills, lost wages, and pain and suffering.
+If someone is injured as a result of this overservice, they can file a claim for medical bills, lost wages, and pain and suffering.